codesharedot/dex-price/README.md

-# all-sports price
+# tokenomy price

-Gets the all-sports price with Python (from JSON).
+Gets the tokenomy price with Python (from JSON).

 https://pythonbasics.org